 That tenacity was evident in her pursuit to reunite Somali refugee Joseph Doe with his family after their separation was prolonged because of the Muslim Travel Ban.
-Alison is a member of the team that sued the Trump Administration on behalf of Doe and other individuals and organizations harmed by the bans in Doe, et al. v.
+Alison is a member of the team that sued the Trump Administration on behalf of Doe and other individuals and organizations harmed by the travel ban in Doe, et al. v.
 Donald Trump, et al. (W.D.
 Washington).
 Three weeks after the court granted Doe’s motion for a preliminary injunction, Alison had the honor of seeing Doe reunited with his wife and three sons in Seattle.

 Both before and during law school, Alison’s passion for justice and human rights drew her to immigration law and policy.
 She completed a master’s degree focused on international migration, and as a law student, she interned with the Seattle Immigration Court and the Northwest Immigrant Rights Project (NWIRP) in Tacoma, where she gave “Know Your Rights” presentations at the Northwest Detention Center.
 She represented clients in deportation proceedings through NWIRP as well as the law school’s Immigration Law Clinic, and she continues to volunteer as a pro bono attorney for NWIRP.

 When she is not fighting for her clients, Alison is busy keeping up with her two young sons, scrambling with The Mountaineers, and generally enjoying the beauty of the Pacific Northwest.

 Bar and Court Admissions